Skip to main content

 The Cellular Mechanics of Insulin Sensitivity

-Beyond body composition, testosterone interacts directly with the components of the pathway.
+Beyond body composition, testosterone interacts directly with the components of the insulin signaling pathway.
 Research indicates that androgens can increase the expression of key proteins involved in glucose uptake.
 Think of the insulin receptor on a cell’s surface as a lock.
 Insulin is the key, but the lock itself must be well-maintained to function.
 Testosterone appears to improve the quantity and quality of these locks and the downstream machinery they activate.

 Testosterone acts on a cellular level to reduce inflammation and enhance the expression of proteins essential for glucose transport into cells.